Back to Blog

 Top 10 AI Receptionists for Small Business 2026

 The AI receptionist market has fragmented significantly since 2025, with new entrants undercutting on price while established players add features.
 That fragmentation makes direct comparison harder than it should be, because every platform bills differently, bundles differently, and defines "included" differently.
-This roundup normalizes all of that into a single, comparable framework.
-All pricing data is current as of April 2026.
+Trillet's own Complete AI Receptionist Guide for Small Businesses covers how these systems work; this roundup focuses on the head-to-head numbers.
+All pricing data is current as of June 2026 and cross-checked against each provider's published pricing.

 Which Trillet product is right for you?